This post may contain affiliate links. Please read our disclosure policy.

 Fruits

 If you'd like to make these into vegan blueberry muffins, start with only 3 ounces of fresh or frozen (undefrosted) blueberries but toss them in some more tapioca starch/flour before carefully mixing them into the muffin batter.
+Be sure to let the batter sit first to thicken before mixing them in.

 4 chocolate chip muffins on round wire rack

-Vegan Gluten Free Muffins Recipe
+Gluten Free Vegan Muffins Recipe

-5 from 7 votes
+5 from 8 votes

 Prep Time: 10 minutes